 Coping with the loss of a pet can be particularly hard for seniors.
 Those who live alone may feel a loss of purpose and an immense emptiness – if you live alone, your pet may have alleviated any sense of loneliness or isolation.
 Your pet may have motivated you to get out for a walk or to establish a meaningful daily routine by taking care of their needs.
 And most of all, your pet was a source of unconditional love and constant companionship.

 Because your companion meant so much to you, your pet’s death may also trigger painful memories of other losses and remind you of your own mortality.
 For some, the decision to get another pet is complicated by the possibility that the pet may outlive the caregiver, or hinge on the person’s physical and financial ability to care for a new pet.
 These issues can lead to feelings of increased isolation and a focus on what can’t happen instead of the good the future may hold.

 How to cope with your grief

 For all the reasons noted above, it’s critical that you take immediate steps to cope with your loss and regain a sense of purpose.
 Make every effort to interact with friends and family and assuage the loneliness.
 Consider calling a pet loss support hotline or even volunteering at a local humane society.
 Contact with needy animals may help you as you grieve for your own loss, knowing that you’re providing them with much-needed love and physical contact.
-There are also organizations that need foster families for pets and you may be able to provide loving companionship to that animal as a way of honoring the memory of your own companion.
+There are also organizations that need foster families for pets.
+You may be able to provide loving companionship to that animal as a way of honoring the memory of your own companion.

 Other things to keep in mind~Remember